EBZebra/docs/edge/source/guide/tutorial/printing.md

 ###Preparation

 Using the Print APIs requires inclusion of individual print modules `eb.printer.js` and `eb.printerzebra.js`, which are part of the `ebapi-modules.js` library.
+So before we begin...

-Before we begin, make sure that the `ebapi-modules.js` library is the first line in the HEAD section of the sample app's HTML file with the following JavaScript:
+<b>&#49;.
+Confirm that the following JavaScript is in the HEAD section of the sample app's HTML file</b>:

 	:::JavaScript
 	<script type="text/javascript" charset="utf-8" src="ebapi-modules.js"></script>